 What’s a Hermeticist?
-Well, I suppose the technical definition would be “someone who studies or practices Hermeticism, which is a philosophy based on wisdom teachings attributed to a mythical figure called Hermes Trismegistus, a conflation of the Greek god Hermes and the Egyptian god Thoth.
+Someone who studies or practices Hermeticism, which is a philosophy based on wisdom teachings attributed to a mythical figure called Hermes Trismegistus, a conflation of the Greek god Hermes and the Egyptian god Thoth.

 Hermeticists believe that there are certain universal, timeless truths (“the Perennial Wisdom”) which have always been, and will always be, accessible anyone through the powers of symbol, parable, analogy, myth and initiation.
 Hermeticism is, in the words of the great Valentin Tomberg, the search for the “communal soul of religion, science, and art.”

 This is why Hermeticism seeks to infuse all human endeavor with sacredness — to align all human activity with the Divine Will.
 This idea is embodied in the great Hermetic axiom, “As Above, So Below.”

 There is no conflict between Hermeticism and Christianity whatsoever.
 Christ Logos, the Truth Itself, was with us from the beginning (John 1).
 Humanity’s brushes with Logos are revealed in ancient art, architecture, and philosophy.
 Pagan religions were mis-hearings of God’s approaching voice, and the greatest pre-Christian sages and philosophers were the distant rumbles of thunder before the lightning strike of Jesus Christ.